SpenceKonde/DxCore/megaavr/extras/Ref_Digital.md

 Particularly in the context of these MVIO-equipped parts, however, the TTL input level option has an obvious major advatage: It makes communication with parts that run at lower voltages easier, and reduces competition for the limited number of MVIO pins.
 If we allow the low part to control it push-pull (aka totam-pole and other names), and treat it as an `INPUT`, we will always read what they intend.
 The fact that you can switch a pin between input and output, while pulling it up externally was noted above, and the voltage it was pulled up to could be the lower operating vboltage.
 That can be done on any AVR.
 But with INLVL, this scheme is viable for a bidirectional line: the The line between devices could either be pulled up to the lowest operating voltage externally, with the DB or DD series part manipulating the pin as an open drain output (see above).
 One need not stop with just two devices - multiple DB/DD-series parts with `INVLV = TTL` set could communicate with multiple devices operating at the low voltage, as long as none of them ever drove it `HIGH` (though, if it was low, they would not know which device was doing that.
 The designer would have to make sure this approach made sense in that regard, and that everything was smart enough to not hold onto the line or anything.

 ## PINCONFIG and associated registers
 The hardware has a series of registers - one shared across all ports, `PORTx.PINCONFIG` with bitfields matching the ones in the the PINnCTRL registers, and three which always read zero, `PORTx.PINCTRLUPD`,  `PORTx.PINCTRLSET` and  `PORTx.PINCTRLCLR`.
 These allow mass updating of the PINnCTRL registers: Every pin corresponding to a 1 on the port will have the contents of their PINnCTRL register either set to (`PINCTRLUPD`), bitwise-OR'ed with (`PINCTRLSET`) or bitwise-AND'ed with the inverse (`PORTx.PINCTRLCLR`) of the  `PINCONFIG` register.
+Noting keeps you from setting ISC bitfield that way, you shouldn't do that, unless you really know what you're doing,

 So:
 ```c